jj49411/Makers_notes/Week4.md

 ## Weekly Goals

-1. Build a simple web app
+1. Build a simple web app with a database
-2. Follow an effective debugging process for web applications
+2. Follow an effective debugging process for database applications
-3. Explain the basics of how the web works (e.g. request/response, HTTP, HTML, CSS)
+3. Explain the basics of how databases work (e.g. tables, SQL, basic relationships)
-4. Explain the MVC pattern

 ## Daily Goals
 ### Day 1
-- GOAL: Learn web basics- request/response, HTTP, HTML, CSS.
-Review
+- GOAL: Understand the basics of how databasese work
 - REFLECTION:
-> We went through steps of basic HTTP and built a Sinatra application as a server(?)

-"testing behaviour rather than state" basket.include
-=> subject.select_dish eq {...=>...}
+>

 ### Day 2
-- GOAL: Work on practical-1, drafting the blog post
+- GOAL:
 - REFLECTION:
 >